 In addition to serving a vital administrative function, geographic place names typically reflect the culture and heritage of the province and its people from earliest recorded history to the present day.
 Today, there are approximately 14,000 official names of populated places, geographic features, parks and reserves in Saskatchewan, including nearly 4,000 named under the GeoMemorial Commemorative Naming Program.

 New Saskatchewan place names are proposed from various sources, including the general public, and become official through a process of advisory board review and recommendation, followed by approval of the Minister responsible for The Heritage Property Act.

 If you wish to propose a new geographic place name or a name change, please follow these Procedures for Geographic Place Name Requests and complete Part 3 of the Geographic Place Name Nomination Form (WORD or PDF versions).

-If you wish to propose a new GeoMemorial commemorative place name, please follow these Commemorative Naming Guidelines and complete Part 1 or Part 2 of the Geographic Place Name Nomination Form (WORD or PDF versions).
+If you wish to propose a new GeoMemorial commemorative place name, please follow the Commemorative Naming Guidelines as well as the GeoMemorial Commemorative Naming Guidelines (Saskatchewan Geographic Names Program) and complete Part 1 or Part 2 of the Geographic Place Name Nomination Form (WORD or PDF versions).